seeleteam/seele-md/Dev/api/api.md

 | Subscription          |                   |       &#x2713;       |
 | Doc (jsdoc or sphinx) |                   |       &#x2713;       |
 | Testing (mocha)       |                   |       &#x2713;       |

+\* Update to the latest npm and node.js versions to use seele-sdk-javascript.